-When it comes to meeting rooms for hire in London, you're spoilt for choice.
-Whether you’re meeting for business or pleasure, it’s essential that your meeting room meets your specific requirements (excuse the pun!).
-Here at Tagvenue we have a great selection of professional London meeting rooms, from high spec conference venues to modern boardrooms and light-filled classrooms.
-Your ideal meeting venue is only a few clicks away.
+When it comes to meeting rooms and spaces for hire in London, you're spoilt for choice.
+Whether you’re meeting for business or pleasure, it’s essential that your meeting facility meets your specific requirements (excuse the pun!).
+Here at Tagvenue, we have a great selection of professional London meeting spaces, from high spec conference venues to modern boardrooms and light-filled function rooms.
+Your ideal London meeting venue is only a few clicks away.

 1 of 22

-The benefits of face-to-face networking at meetings and other business events shouldn’t be underestimated.
+The benefits of face-to-face networking at meetings, functions and other business events shouldn’t be underestimated.
 Successful meetings create a sense of camaraderie, foster collaboration, win new customers, close deals, develop high-performing talent and serve as education platforms.
-In comparison to conference calls and virtual meetings, traditional meetings are generally shorter and have higher levels of engagement with fewer misunderstandings.
+In comparison to conference calls and virtual meetings, traditional meetings in rooms are generally shorter and have higher levels of engagement with fewer misunderstandings.

 Organising a meeting in London, but aren’t quite sure where to start?
 You can make the most of your meeting by nailing down your key objectives early and planning with your purpose in mind.
 But before you get into the nitty-gritty details, make sure to check out the top meeting trends you can expect to see over the coming year.

 Some of the hottest meeting trends include choosing unique, unusual or alternative meeting rooms and conference facilities since one-of-a-kind or funky space will generate interest and make great talking points.
 When it comes to unusual meeting types that are coming in fashion, some of the most popular include:

 Think about the wellness of the participants.
 Fitness breaks, smoothie stations and customised menus that accommodate dietary preferences could maximise and sustain energy levels of meeting participants.

 Consider how to boost delegates engagement.
 Try incorporating video conferencing, live polling and pre and post event web content.